Lets take an example. We have an arithmetic progression of the form 1, 4, 7, 10, 13....

 We can also write (3) like:

-We can use this formula directly to find sum of n terms of AP if we know first term and last term of AP.
+We can use this formula directly to find sum of n terms of arithmetic progression if we know first term, n and value of nth term of an arithmetic progression.
 This formula will be more clearer to you when I will be solving some problems regarding this formula in the coming posts.